-We expect our expenses to increase substantially in connection with our ongoing activities, particularly as we advance the clinical trials of our products in development and increase our sales and marketing resources focused on the launch of the ReSure Sealant, our first FDA-approved product.
+We expect our expenses to increase substantially in connection with our ongoing activities, particularly as we advance the clinical trials of our products in development and increase our sales and marketing resources.

-Our expenses will also increase as we:
+We anticipate that our expenses will increase substantially if and as we:

-- pursue the clinical development of our most advanced sustained release drug product candidates, OTX-DP and OTX-TP; - continue the research and development of our other product candidates; - seek to identify and develop additional product candidates; - seek marketing approvals for any of our product candidates that successfully complete clinical development; - develop and expand our sales, marketing and distribution capabilities for ReSure Sealant and any of our product candidates for which we obtain marketing approval; - scale up our manufacturing processes and capabilities to support sales of commercial products, our ongoing clinical trials of our product candidates and commercialization of any of our product candidates for which we obtain marketing approval; - maintain, expand and protect our intellectual property portfolio; - expand our operational, financial and management systems and personnel, including personnel to support our clinical development, manufacturing and commercialization efforts and our operations as a public company; - increase our product liability and clinical trial insurance coverage as we expand our clinical trials and commercialization efforts; and - operate as a public company.
+- pursue the clinical development of our most advanced intracanalicular depot product candidates, DEXTENZA and OTX-TP; - continue the research and development of our other product candidates; - seek to identify and develop additional product candidates, including through preclinical development activities associated with our back-of-theeye program; - · seek marketing approvals for any of our product candidates that successfully complete clinical development; - develop and expand our sales, marketing and distribution capabilities for ReSure Sealant and any of our product candidates, including potentially DEXTENZA, for which we obtain marketing approval; - scale up our manufacturing processes and capabilities to support sales of commercial products, our ongoing clinical trials of our product candidates and commercialization of any of our product candidates for which we obtain marketing approval, and expand our facilities to accommodate this scale up and the expected growth in personnel; - maintain, expand and protect our intellectual property portfolio; - expand our operational, financial and management systems and personnel, including personnel to support our clinical development, manufacturing and commercialization efforts and our operations as a public company; - · increase our product liability and clinical trial insurance coverage as we expand our clinical trials and commercialization efforts; and - operate as a public company.

-We believe that our existing cash and cash equivalents and marketable securities will enable us to fund our operating expenses, debt service obligations and capital expenditure requirements at least through the third quarter of 2017.
+We believe that our existing cash and cash equivalents and marketable securities will enable us to fund our operating expenses, debt service obligations and capital expenditure requirements through the third quarter of 2017.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.